 Eat fruit all on its own

-Fruits are one of the easiest foods for the body to digest and pass through the stomach in 20-40 minutes depending on the type of fruit eaten.
-Fruit can be up to 90 percent water and is great for hydrating the body along with providing micro-nutrients and antioxidants to cleanse the liver.
+Fruits are one of the easiest foods for the body to digest and pass through the stomach in 20-40 minutes, depending on the type of fruit eaten.
+Fruit can be up to 90 percent water and is fantastic for hydrating the body along with providing micro-nutrients and antioxidants to cleanse the liver.

-When fruits are eaten with other foods such as legumes and animal protein the fruit is forced to stay in the stomach longer.
-The naturally high sugar content in fructose will cause excess fermentation of grains and legumes and putrefaction of animal proteins therefore fruit is best eaten on its own.
+When fruits are eaten with other foods such as legumes and animal protein, the fruit is forced to stay in the stomach longer.
+The naturally high sugar content in fructose will cause excess fermentation of grains and legumes and putrefaction of animal proteins.
+The fruit is best eaten on its own to avoid fermentation.

 Learning to listen to your body and when you are full is crucial for weight loss and optimal digestion.
-The body is meant to be nourished with nutrient-dense whole foods but overeating on any food puts an extra burden on the digestive system along with extra calories that are not needed.
+The body needs to be nourished with nutrient-dense whole foods, but overeating any food puts an extra burden on the digestive system.
+The extra calories from overeating are unnecessary.
 Eating until you are 80 percent full and not overeating is a powerful weight loss tip.

 DO NOT OVEREAT

-By practicing these simple yet powerful weight loss tips the ten pounds of excess weight I carried dropped away healthily.
-Whether someone has 100 pounds to lose or 5 pounds to lose it can be just as challenging to lose weight without a strategy that works.
+By practicing these simple yet powerful weight loss tips, the ten pounds of excess weight I carried dropped away healthily.
+It can be just as challenging to lose weight without a strategy that works, whether someone has 100 pounds to lose or 5 pounds to lose.

-Sign up here to get your weight loss challenge cheat sheet with life-changing weight loss tips
+If you are struggling to lose weight, sign up here to get your weight loss cheat sheet with life-changing weight loss tips.